aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 In our example, you would create two new permissions: `my_new_module_view` and `my_new_module_edit`.
 Your PHP code within `php/my_new_module.class.inc` will define what these permissions allow a user to do.

+To add new permissions, append them to the list of existing permissions found in `SQL/0000-00-01-Permission.sql`.
+(This file is found in your LORIS root directory, not within the module subdirectory.)

+#### Modules table

+All modules must be listed in the file `SQL/0000-00-02-Modules.sql`.

+Include a new entry in this file by adding to the list of existing modules.

+#### Creating a patch

+The files referenced above will be run automatically for new LORIS installations.
+In addition to these files, you msut create a "patch" file that existing LORIS instances can run in order to use your new module.

+Create a file `SQL/New_patches/$date_AddMyNewModule.sql`.
+This file should contain the same commands you added to `SQL/0000-00-01-Permission.sql` and `SQL/0000-00-02-Modules.sql`.

+### Accessing the module

+The new module must be included in the modules table Once you created the modules as described above, go to `$LORIS$/$ModuleName$` to see your newly created page

 ### Testing